 Rachel is a Licensed Clinical Social Worker (License # 75165) in the state of California, and has been providing therapy to individuals, couples, and groups since 2007.
 She uses a variety of therapeutic modalities, depending on her clients' needs.
-These include psychodynamic therapy, cognitive behavioral therapy (CBT), interpersonal therapy, motivational interviewing, and systemic family therapy.
+These include psychodynamic therapy, cognitive behavioral therapy (CBT), interpersonal therapy, motivational interviewing, cognitive processing therapy and exposure therapy.

 Rachel earned her Bachelor of Science degree in International Business from Rochester Institute of Technology in 2001, and her Master of Social Work degree from New York University in 2007.
 After earning her MSW, she began practicing long-term family therapy with high-risk families struggling with issues such as attachment, abuse/neglect, depression, anxiety, substance abuse, relational issues, grieving, job loss, incarcerations, and the impacts of poverty.
 Within this work, Rachel saw family members individually, as couples, as families, and in groups.
 She worked with young children, teenagers, adults, and seniors.